-Key audit matters The key audit matters that we identified in the current year were:Going concern (see material uncertainty related to going concern section) Realisation of exploration and evaluation assets - Group and Parent Company ■ Within this report, any new key audit matters are identified with a and any key audit matters which are the same as the prior year identified with 5.
-Materiality The materiality that we used in the current year was €514,000 which was determined on the basis of a percentage of Net Assets.
+Key audit matters The key audit matters that we identified in the current year were: Going concern (see material uncertainty related to going concern section) Realisation of intangible assets and recoverability of amounts owed by group companies ■ Within this report, any new key audit matters are identified with 3 and any key audit matters which are the same as the prior year identified with 9.
+Materiality The materiality that we used in the current year was €536,000 which was determined on the basis of a percentage of Net Assets.
 Scoping We identified one significant component, which was the parent company, Conroy Gold and Natural Resources Plc.
 Significant changes in our approach There were no significant changes in our approach.